-What do you do when you don’t feel like cooking and you want to get out of the house?
-You go out to eat.
+What do people do when they don’t feel like cooking and want to get out of the house?
+They go out to eat.

 So, what'll it be: high top, low top, or booth?
 Pull up a chair and take a seat as we cover 12 ways to create the most memorable dining experience possible for guests by improving your restaurant seating strategy.

 This template will help you create SOPs for your entire business, so you can create consistency and easily train employees.

 Each time a guest orders from your restaurant — whether they’re dining on site or at home — you have the opportunity to enhance their future visits with what you learn about their preferences now.